ItKindaWorks/ESPHelper/README.md

  *
  [pubsubclient](https://github.com/knolleary/pubsubclient)

+ In addition to those libraries, make sure that you have the ESP8266 core installed.
+That can be found [here](https://github.com/esp8266/Arduino)

 Useful Methods:
 ---------------

 * bool begin(); //must be called (once) to start the system

-* bool loop();  //must be called as often as possible to maintain connections and run the various subsystems
+* int loop();  //must be called as often as possible to maintain connections and run the various subsystems

 * bool subscribe(char* topic);  //subscribe to a given MQTT topic (will NOT auto re-subscribe on connection lost)